Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books (after 2001) often include CGA.

 A valuable source are thesis/dissertations, because they often have detailed explanations and they are often freely available.
-Some dissertations/thesis/master/articles:
+Some dissertations/thesis/master/articles, most use CGA:
 - Fontijne: Efficient Implementation of Geometric Algebra, thesis with details about implementing and performance.
 Together with Dorst developer of GAViewer and GAViewer.
 - Perwass: Aspects of Geometric Algebra in Euclidean, Projective and Conformal Space
 - Colapinto master thesis (2011) and dissertation (2016) and articles have nice looking images and good explanations.
 C++ library Versor: https://github.com/wolftype/versor
 - Hildenbrand/Fontijne/Perwass/Dorst: Geometric Algebra and its Application to Computer Graphics at http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf
 - Wareham dissertation: Computer Graphics using Conformal Geometric Algebra (2006)
+- Rosenhahn dissertation about pose estimation